Nonprofit Policies

 Governance Policies

 This set of policies dictates how the nonprofit organization will be governed in addition to its bylaws.
-Policies include committee charters, Sarbanes-Oxley requirements, succession plan, annual filings, conflict of interest policy with corresponding questionnaire, social media policies, and more.
+Policies include committee charters, Sarbanes-Oxley requirements, succession plan, annual filings, officer descriptions, conflict of interest, social media and other necessary policies to properly govern the internal and external affairs of the organization.

 Financial Policies

-A nonprofit’s financial policies help ensure that all financial decisions comply with the regulations set forth by federal and state governments for the operation of nonprofit entities.
-These policies include separation of duties, authority to contract, credit card use policy, procurement, budgeting, tracking receivables and payables, etc. These are a critical component of reducing risk to the nonprofit and protecting both the organization and its board members.
+A nonprofit’s financial policies help ensure that all financial decisions comply with regulations set forth by federal and state regulatory bodies for legal operation of a nonprofit organization.
+These policies include separation of duties, authority to contract, credit card use procedures, procurement, budgeting, and compliant procedures for recipients of federal grant funds.
+Financial policies are a critical component of reducing risk to the nonprofit and protecting both the organization and its board members.

 Volunteer Policies